MicrosoftDocs/azure-docs/articles/azure-monitor/app/availability-azure-functions.md

 # Create and run custom availability tests using Azure Functions

-This article will cover how to create an Azure Function with TrackAvailability() that will run periodically according to the configuration given in TimerTrigger.
-The results of this test will be sent to your Application Insights resource, where you will be able to query for the alert on the availability results data.
+This article will cover how to create an Azure Function with TrackAvailability() that will run periodically according to the configuration given in TimerTrigger function.
+The results of this test will be sent to your Application Insights resource, where you will be able to query for and alert on the availability results data.
 This allows you to create customized tests similar to what you can do via [Availability Monitoring](../../azure-monitor/app/monitor-web-app-availability.md) in the portal.
-Customized tests will allow you to write more complex availability tests than is possible using the portal UI, monitor an app inside of your Azure VNET, change the endpoint address, or create an availability test if it's not available in your region.
+Customized tests will allow you to write more complex availability tests than is possible using the portal UI, monitor an app inside of your Azure VNET, change the endpoint address, or create an availability test even if this feature is not available in your region.

 ## Create Timer triggered function